hqyyqh888/DeepUnfolding_WMMSE/README.md

 For any reproduce, further research or development, please kindly cite our TWC Journal paper:

 `Q. Hu, Y. Cai, Q. Shi, K. Xu, G. Yu, and Z. Ding, “Iterative algorithm induced deep-unfolding neural networks: Precoding design for multiuser MIMO systems,” IEEE Trans.
-Wireless Commun., to be published.`
+Wireless Commun., to be published, DOI: 10.1109/TWC.2020.3033334.`

 # Requirements
 The following versions have been tested: Python 3.6 + Tensorflow 1.12.
 But newer versions should also be fine.